Fourier Analytic Approach to Quantum Estimation of Group Action: Introduction

 On the other hand, Imai et al \cite{Im} treated phase estimation by using Fourier analysis.
 In the estimation of action of finite group, the minimum error probability has been shown by \cite{Chi4,Chi5,AH}, and that with the projective representation case by \cite{TH}.
-In the case of non-compact groups, the estimation of group action has been formulated by Holevo when the input state is fixed.
+In the case of non-compact groups, the estimation of group action has been formulated by Holevo \cite{Hol,Holevo} when the input state is fixed.
 However, the optimization of input state has been not resolved.
 That is, there is no general theory of estimation of group action for non-compact groups.
-In fact, the Fourier transform can be generalized to the case of non-compact groups, whose generalized version is often called Plancherel transform.
+In fact, the Fourier transform can be generalized to the case of a non-compact group $G$, whose generalized version is often called Plancherel transform.
 In topological group theory, a locally compact Hausdorff topological group is called {\it unimodular} when the left invariant measure is equal to the right invariant measure.
 Further, when a unimodular group satisfies an additional condition, it is called Type I. In fact, Fourier transform can be defined for a Type I group \cite{Fuhr,Folland}.
 In this paper, we extend the concept of Type I group and the Fourier transform to the case of projective representation with a fixed factor system.
+In this case, we focus on the set $\hat{G}$ of irreducible representations.
+Under this method, the input state $\phi$ can be written as totally square summable (integrable) matrices on irreducible representation spaces.
+The inverse Fourier transform is given as the unitary operator from the input state $\phi$ to the square integrable function on $G$, which can be regarded as an element of $L^2(G)$.
 Hence, using the Fourier transform, we derive a general optimization result for estimation of a group.
 In this formula, the minimum error can be written as the minimum of the average error under the distribution given as the square integral of the inverse Fourier transform of the input pure state.
 Then, we recover existing general results for finite groups and compact groups by \cite{Chi4,Chi5,AH,TH} from our obtained general result.

 Further, when the input system is infinite-dimensional, it is natural to restrict the energy of the input state.
 This constraint is also needed even in the finite-dimensional case, as is mentioned before.
 However, the optimal estimation of group action with this type constraint has not been studied sufficiently with a general framework even in the compact case.
 Using the Fourier transform, this paper gives a general result for this problem for a Type I group.
 The merit of the obtain general result is to decrease the freedom of optimization.
 That is, thanks to these results, it is enough to treat the case when the measurement is a specific measurement and the input is pure state.
 These result reduce our optimization problem to the optimization with respect to input pure states.
 Further, these results enable us to apply the known result of Fourier analysis because these results clarify the relation with Fourier analysis.